-This planning factor only partially applies to the ICLTC.
+The Core Planning Functions only partially apply to the ICLTC.
 The ICLTC completes an annual update to the OWP, engages in public participation, and completes an update to the Regional Transportation Plan every four years.
 The ICLTC as a rural transportation planning entity does not directly complete updates to the Federal Transportation Improvement Program.
 The California Department of Transportation is responsible for completing updates of the Federal Statewide Transportation Improvement Program (FSTIP) on behalf of the ICLTC and the ICLTC reviews and comments on the FSTIP on behalf of local agencies.
-Specific methods and tasks that address this emphasis area are as follows:
+Specific methods and tasks that address the Core Planning Functions are as follows:

-- □ Work Element 100.1, Method/Task numbers 1, 5, 7, & 8 - □ Work Element 110.1, Method/Task numbers 1 through 10 - □ Work Element 200.1, Method/Task numbers 1 through 5 - □ Work Element 400.1, Methods/Task number 7 - □ Work Element 500.1, Method/Task numbers 1, 2 & 3 - □ Work Element 600.1, Method/Task numbers 1 through 7
+- Work Element 100.1, Method/Task numbers 1, 5, 6, 7, & 8 - Work Element 110.1, Method/Task numbers 1 through 10 - Work Element 200.1, Method/Task numbers 1 through 5 - □ Work Element 400.1, Methods/Task number 1 & 7 - □ Work Element 400.3, Methods/Task numbers 1 through 3 - □ Work Element 500.1, Method/Task numbers 1, 2, 3, 10 & 11 - Work Element 510.1 Method/Task numbers 1 through 4 - □ Work Element 600.1, Method/Task numbers 1 through 6 invest resources in projects that collectively will make progress toward the achievement of the national goals.
+MAP-21 / FAST Act requires the DOT, in consultation with States, metropolitan planning organizations (MPOs), and other stakeholders, to establish performance measures in the areas listed below: